 There is no shortage of important issues confronting the FDIC today - implementation of the new deposit insurance law, industrial loan companies, and the Basel II and Basel IA capital rules.
 But perhaps the most urgent and compelling issue confronting the FDIC and the other federal bank regulatory agencies today is the deterioration in the subprime mortgage market.
-It is also an issue that clearly requires close cooperation between federal and state banking regulators because although half of the outstanding subprime mortgages were made by federally insured banks and thrifts or their affiliates, the other half were made by unaffiliated lenders subject only to state regulation.
-As a result, CSBS will have to play a critical role, along with the federal banking agencies, in addressing the challenges currently facing the subprime mortgage market.
+It is an issue that has important consequences for hundreds of thousands of homeowners, the mortgage industry, and the housing market.

-I would like to take a few minutes this morning to discuss the evolution of the mortgage market in the United States over the past 70 years, the development of the problems in the subprime mortgage market, and what we can do to address them.
+I would like to take a few minutes this evening to discuss the evolution of the mortgage market in the United States over the past 70 years, the development of the current problems in the subprime mortgage market, and what we can do to address them.